 There is evidence to support this.
 Studies have been done which show that if the pin is slightly leaning towards or away from the golfer, the ball is more likely to go into the hole.
 In essence, the only way the pin being left in is a disadvantage, is when the pin is leaning so far towards the golfer that the ball can’t actually fit into the hole.

 Clearly then, this new rule is going to lead to more made putts which cannot be a bad thing for all golfers!

 This could lead to better scores on the professional circuits which is a scary prospect if you’re as good as DeChambeau who is coming off three huge wins last season and he only just narrowly lost the FedEx Cup.

 What do you make of DeChambeau’s technique?
 Will you putt with the flag in?

-Get to know three-time PGA Tour winner Bryson…
+Get to know five-time PGA Tour winner Bryson…